RainbowMiner/RainbowMiner/README.md

 - press `Ctrl+B`, then `d` to detach from the tmux session (imagine you want to disconnect your ssh session)
 - use `./show-tmux.sh` or enter `tmux attach-session -t RainbowMiner` to reconnect to screen

+Optional: if you want RainbowMiner to be restarted automatically after a crash, use the watchdog start scripts `StartWD.bat` (Windows) or `./startwd.sh`, `./startwd-screen.sh`, `./startwd-tmux.sh`, `./startwd-nohup.sh` (Linux) instead.
+See section [WATCHDOG START SCRIPTS](#watchdog-start-scripts-optional) for details.

 #### 4. Enter basic information